-The Company may grant, commencing in 2013, restricted stock units as incentive-based compensation to certain employees of Teekay who support the operations of the Company.
+The Company grants restricted stock units as incentive-based compensation to certain employees of Teekay who support the operations of the Company.
 The Company measures the cost of such awards using the grant date fair value of the award and recognizes that cost, net of estimated forfeitures, over the requisite service period, which generally equals the vesting period.
 For stock-based compensation awards subject to graded vesting, the Company calculates the value for the award as if it is a single award with one expected life and amortizes the calculated expense for the entire award on a straight-line basis over the vesting period of the award.
-The Company may also grant restricted stock awards as incentive-based compensation to non-management directors, which are expensed immediately (see Note 13).
+The Company also grants restricted stock awards as incentive-based compensation to non-management directors, which are expensed immediately (see Note 12).